 (d) Application Forms; Rules; Fees. - Applications for registration, renewal of registration, and reinstatement of registration under this section shall be in the form required by the Secretary of State.
 The Secretary of State may, by rule, require applicants to furnish supporting information in addition to the information required by subsections (b), (b1), and (c) of this section.
 The Secretary of State may adopt rules in accordance with Chapter 150B of the General Statutes that are needed to carry out the Secretary's responsibilities under this Part.
 The Secretary of State shall prepare blank forms for the applications and shall distribute them throughout the State and furnish them on request.
-Each application shall be signed by the owners of the business or, in the case of a corporation, by its president, vice president, treasurer, or secretary.must be signed by the owners, a manager, or an executive officer of the business.
-There shall be annexed to the application the affirmation of the person making the application in the following form: 'Under penalties prescribed by law, I certify and affirm that to the best of my knowledge and belief this application is true and complete.'
+Each application shall be signed by the owners of the business or, in the case of a corporation, by its president, vice-president, treasurer, or secretary.
+There shall be annexed to the application the affirmation of the person making the application in the following form: "Under penalties prescribed by law, I certify and affirm that to the best of my knowledge and belief this application is true and complete."
 A person who submits a false application is guilty of a Class 1 misdemeanor.